Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 For dinner enjoy chicken stew, stuffed poultry, grilled halibut or salmon steak, sliced turkey, shrimp kabobs, roast lamb or whatever floats your boat.
 Just make sure the poultry is skinless and you don't use too much fat in cooking.

-Substitute corn or whole grain tortillas for the whole grain option.
+Substitute corn or whole-grain tortillas (here's how to make your own) for the whole grain option.
 You could grill some flank steak and stir fry plenty of peppers, onions and garlic.
 Top with guacamole and low fat sour cream.

 The milk or yogurt option is important to get enough protein for your thyroid body type.
 If you are lactose intolerant, though, you can substitute soy milk although Dr. Abravanel feels the protein it provides isn't as easy to assimilate.
 You may be able to tolerate homemade, fresh milk kefir if you want to try making it.